Additive Schwarz methods for serendipity elements: Developing iterative methods

-As we mentioned before, the number of overlapping cells spaces is bounded by $4$ in 2D and by $8$ in 3D.
-Moreover, since we have $V_0 \subset V_{h,k}$, the continuity of the prolongation operator, a.k.a., natural inclusion operator, is trivial, and $\|u_0\|_{A_0} = \|u_0\|_{A_h}$ for all $u_0 \in V_0$.
+As we mentioned before, the number of overlapping cells is bounded by $4$ in 2D and by $8$ in 3D.
+Moreover, since we have $V_0 \subset V_{h,k}$, the continuity of the lifting/natural inclusion operator $R_0$, is trivial.

 In addition, let $I_0: V_{h,k} \rightarrow V_0$ be the Ritz projection with respect to the bilinear form $a(\cdot,\cdot)$, so that

 Once again, we will use it only to prove the existence of bounds, and we do not propose to use it during computations.